Coeliac disease: Pathology

+The Marsh-Oberhuber classification is commonly used to assess the pathological changes seen in coeliac disease.
+Marsh originally described three different stages of coeliac disease lesions in 1992.
+These three stages were updated in 1999 by Oberhuber to further classify stage three.
+The Marsh classification is based on three histological features: intraepithelial lymphocytes count above 25/100 enterocytes (intraepithelial lymphocytosis), elongated crypts of Lieberkuhn (crypt hyperplasia), and shortening or absence of villi (villous atrophy).
+As these features can be seen in other disorders, they are not diagnostic for coeliac disease without serological or clinical indications.

 The changes classically improve or reverse after gluten is removed from the diet.
 However, most guidelines do not recommend a repeat biopsy unless there is no improvement in the symptoms on diet.
 In some cases, a deliberate gluten challenge, followed by a biopsy, may be conducted to confirm or refute the diagnosis.
-A normal biopsy and normal serology after challenge indicates the diagnosis may have been incorrect.
+A normal biopsy and normal serology after challenge indicate the diagnosis may have been incorrect.

-In untreated coeliac disease, villous atrophy is more common in children younger than three years, but in older children and adults, it is common to find minor intestinal lesions (duodenal lymphocytosis) with normal intestinal villi.

-Other diagnostic tests

-At the time of diagnosis, further investigations may be performed to identify complications, such as iron deficiency (by full blood count and iron studies), folic acid and vitamin B12 deficiency and hypocalcaemia (low calcium levels, often due to decreased vitamin D levels).
-Thyroid function tests may be requested during blood tests to identify hypothyroidism, which is more common in people with coeliac disease.

-Osteopenia and osteoporosis, mildly and severely reduced bone mineral density, are often present in people with coeliac disease, and investigations to measure bone density may be performed at diagnosis, such as dual-energy X-ray absorptiometry (DXA) scanning, to identify the risk of fracture and need for bone protection medication.